ploomber/contributing/contributing/coding.md

 it won't destroy anything

-once you're ready to shwo your work, open a PR
+once you're ready to show your work, open a PR

 ```{tip}
 We encourage you to start working on your contribution and open a draft Pull Request to request early feedback, this will helps us ensure we're on the same page.